moniNaydenov/TesyConvectorLocal/README.md

 This custom integration allows you to control your Tesy Convector directly from Home Assistant.
 It provides seamless control of the convector's heating modes and target temperature.
 ## Features
-- HVAC Modes: Switch between Heat and Off modes.
+- HVAC Modes: Switch between Auto, Heat, and Off modes.
 - Target Temperature Adjustment: Easily set your desired temperature.
 - Supports External Temperature Sensors: Integrate a separate Home Assistant sensor to track temperature.
 - Local API Communication: Utilizes the local API, ensuring fast and secure control without relying on cloud services.
+- add "set_opened_window" service to set opened window status

 ## Tested with:
 - Tesy Convector CN06AS